Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: What are we showing to the model?

 Considering that the detector noise is coloured, we can choose $f_0$ in such a way that we operate in a frequency band where the response of the detector is approximately flat and $\tau_0$ remains relevant even after whitening.
 However, we found that the approximate metric constructed this way lost its validity rapidly upon approaching higher masses where Newtonian approximation fails to describe the waveform.
 To solve this issue, we numerically modelled the intrinsic mass dependence of the visibility of the chirp features.
 We obtained maximum amplitude values of the normalised whitened waveforms generated at each point in the component mass space to capture the variations in the maximum pixel values corresponding to the \cbc chirp features in the \cwt maps.
-We uniformly divided the mass-ratio ($q$) - total mass ($M$) space, generated waveforms at each point of the grid using \texttt{IMRPhenomXPHM} approximant and normalised them (such that $\rho(\hat{\mathrm{\textbf{h}}}, \hat{\mathrm{\textbf{h}}}) = 1$).
+We uniformly divided the mass-ratio ($q$) - total mass ($M$) space\footnote{All the masses mentioned here are in the detector frame.}, generated waveforms at each point of the grid using \texttt{IMRPhenomXPHM} approximant and normalised them (such that $\rho(\hat{\mathrm{\textbf{h}}}, \hat{\mathrm{\textbf{h}}}) = 1$, where $\hat{\mathrm{\textbf{h}}}$ is the normalised waveform).
 The $q$ and $M$ values were sampled in the range $[1,8]$ and $[4,800]$ with step-sizes $0.1$ and $10$, respectively.
-We whitened both '$+$' and '$\cross$' polarisations of each waveform using the \texttt{aLIGOZeroDetHighPower} \psd, and recorded the maximum amplitude of their quadrature sum as the intrinsic mass dependence factor in the amplitude, $A_\mathrm{intr}(q_i, M_i)$ for the $i^\mathrm{th}$ binary.
+We whitened both '$+$' and '$\times$' polarisations of each waveform using the \texttt{aLIGOZeroDetHighPower} \psd, and recorded the maximum amplitude of their quadrature sum as the intrinsic mass dependence factor in the amplitude, $A_\mathrm{intr}(q_i, M_i)$ for the $i^\mathrm{th}$ binary.

-We used linear interpolation to obtain a continuous function $A_\mathrm{intr}(q, M)$ that is valid at all points within the range of parameters considered for this numerical estimation.
+We used linear interpolation between the grid points to obtain a continuous function $A_\mathrm{intr}(q, M)$ that is valid at all points within the range of parameters considered for this numerical estimation.
 It can be observed from Figure~\ref{ch:RDL:fig:A_intr_contour} that the maximum relative variation in $A_\mathrm{intr}(q, M)$ is as high as $\sim 7$.
 Using this intrinsic mass dependence, we construct a new metric that better reflects the \emph{visible strength} of the chirp features.
 We call this metric $\gamma$, which is obtained as,

 where, $\rho(\mathrm{\textbf{s}}, \hat{\mathrm{\textbf{h}}}(\boldsymbol\theta))$ is the \snr calculated with data \textbf{s} and template $\hat{\mathrm{\textbf{h}}}(\boldsymbol\theta)$ with $\boldsymbol\theta$ limited to only the mass parameters.